ajd111/Rock-Paper-Scissors/README.md

 # Rock-Paper-Scissors
-Introduction to HTML, CSS, and JavaScript
+Introduction to HTML, CSS, and JavaScript.